 Branches in Central, Sheung Wan and Wanchai; click here for locations

 Another Foodie Forks 2019 Best Café winner, Fineprint got our Editors’ Choice vote thanks to its laid-back, Aussie-style neighbourhood vibe.
-It’s open bright and early, the salted chocolate chip cookies ($30) are cray- cray, the avocado toast ($85) is perfection, and the always excellent Redback Coffee is available.
+It’s open bright and early, the salted chocolate chip cookies ($30) are cray- cray, the avocado toast ($85) is perfection, and they roast their own Fineprint coffee beans which make for a pretty excellent cuppa.
 What’s not to love?

 Central: 38 Peel Street, SoHo, 5503 6880